-Following a successful oral defense, the departmental dissertation designee should inform the manuscript preparation administrator by e-mailing dissertationprocessing@thechicagoschool.edu no more than 10 days after the committee has approved the final dissertation.
+Following a successful oral defense, the departmental dissertation designee should inform the manuscript preparation administrator by emailing dissertationprocessing@thechicagoschool.edu no more than 10 days after the committee has approved the final dissertation.
 Students will then be assigned a dissertation writing expert to guide them through the manuscript preparation process.

-At the manuscript preparation stage, the TCS team of dissertation writing experts only review the document for APA style, grammar, and formatting issues.
-A student's dissertation will be officially submitted to ProQuest after the dissertation writing expert deems their work complete and ready for submission.
+At the manuscript preparation stage, upon request, a copy editor will only review the document for APA style, grammar, and formatting issues.
+A student's dissertation will be officially submitted to ProQuest after the copy editor deems their work complete and ready for submission.
 Table 3 shows the step by step process for the dissertation manuscript preparation requirements.